MichaelsPlayground/TalkToYourMifareClassicCard/readme.md

 The reason why I'm using this activity is simple: after studying the datasheets regarding this functionality (e.g.
 "Mifare Classic EV1 4K", pages 10 to 13) I got more question than answers and I decided to use a well known library for encoding the access conditions.
 The reason is very simple: *With each memory access the internal logic verifies the format of the access conditions.
-If it detects a format violation the **whole sector is irreversibly blocked**.*.
+If it detects a format violation the **whole sector is irreversibly blocked**.*

+In other words: **using a wrong combination will brick your tag** - you are warned !

 ## Additional material

 // for details see: https://android.googlesource.com/platform/frameworks/base/+/48a5ed5/core/java/android/nfc/tech/MifareClassic.java